PrairieTrailDave/SmallBusinessCheckbookWithInvoicing/README.md

 Example user interface:
-Main screen showing the current ledger
+Main screen

 How to add a transaction to the ledger

 Adding transaction with split categories

+Create a check

+Create an Invoice

+Receive Payments

 Reconciliation Screen

-Report Screen
+Reports